anu1301/the_english_wine_cellar/README.md

 - Enable site owner to send out emails to newsletter subscribers
 - Add the ability for users to rate and review experiences
 - Add a facility for vouchers and discounts to be given in marketing the site and enable users to use them
+- Add ability for site owner to add, update and delete experiences from the frontend.

 ## Database Schema (ERD)